jtc21am/houseplant/README.md

 ### _Running the Application_

-Navigate to the `mirror-mirror` directory.
+Navigate to the `myhouseplant` directory.

 Run the following command: